 Sotiris wrote:

 It's bonus feature.
 Singular.
 Not features.
-Yes, Disney went all out on extras again.
-Lnds500 answered you.
+Yes, Disney went all out on extras again. :roll: Lnds500 answered you.
 That's the one.

 Really?
 You've gotta be kidding me!
 That's the only bonus feature on the Blu-ray edition??